efieleke/CommandLibForCPP/README.md

 Diagnostics
 ----
 The Command class provides a CommandMonitor collection.
 If a CommandTracer object is added, diagnostic output is written to stdout.
 If a CommandLogger object is added, diagnostic output is written to a text file.
-It is intended that this file be compatible with the CommandLogViewer utility included in the C# version of this library, but that is yet to be tested.
+This file be can be displayed showing parent/child relationships with the CommandLogViewer utility included in the C# version of this library.

 Build
 ----